Before using your device, you will need to enable the electronic bag tag feature in your Alaska Airlines app.

 If you have an electronic bag tag and were not offered the option to use it during check-in, please check the following:

-If all of the above conditions were met, please report the issue to BAGTAG customer support.
-"This indicates a link to an external site that may not meet accessibility guidelines." and include your confirmation code, trip details, phone type, and Alaska app version.
+If the above is correct, report the issue to BAGTAG customer support "This indicates a link to an external site that may not meet accessibility guidelines." and include your confirmation code, trip details, phone type, and Alaska app version.

 The only time your phone will connect to the electronic bag tag is during the check-in window of your next flight.
-If the app has offered you the option to use your electronic bag tag during check-in, but your phone and the device aren't communicating, its very likely an issue of placement.
+If the app has offered you the option to use your electronic bag tag during check-in, but your phone and the device aren't communicating, make sure your phone is placed correctly on the bag tag.

 If you received "Error 99" it means your phone wasn't able to stay connected with your device.